Homeowners Feeling Trapped After Sellers Failed To Disclose Neighbor’s Bizarre, Profane Behavior

 We reached out to RE/MAX Gold to find out what they knew, and why the information about the neighbor wasn’t disclosed.

-The company responded to us, “This is a private transaction.
+The company responded, “This is a private transaction.
 RE/MAX Gold and Ms. Stewart are working together to resolve her complaints.”

-After we got involved, Stewart says RE/MAX Gold reached out and agreed to cut her a check to help secure her home.
+After we got involved, Stewart says RE/MAX Gold reached out and agreed to give her some money to help secure her home.
 She hopes it leads to a sense of peace for her family in their new neighborhood.